goadesign/goa.design/content/blog/hello-goa.md

 +++

 Today I'm very excited to announce the release of [goa v1.0.0](https://github.com/goadesign/goa/releases/tag/v1.0.0). goa provides a design first approach for building microservices in Go.
+It consists of three parts: a DSL for describing the API design, a code generation tool that generates an [OpenAPI](https://openapis.org) specification as well as boilerplate code for the service and the clients, and a set of library packages leveraged by both the generated and non generated code.
 This release represents the culmination of 2 years of work spanning 5 complete rewrites.
 During this time goa evolved from being a pet experiment to becoming a strategic tool used by many organizations and with a striving and growing community.

 The reason for goa's success is clear: anyone working in an environment where multiple teams develop services concurrently understands its value immediately.
 In such environments developers need to